Trader Joe’s SHELLED EDAMAME (soybeans)

-Trader Joe’s sells two versions of EDAMAME (Soy Beans), these shelled ones as well as unshelled, in the pod.
+Trader Joe’s sells two versions of EDAMAME (Soy Beans).
+One kind is unshelled, still in the pod, and these, unshelled ones.

-Both kinds are excellent, really tasty and not to meantion super healthy.
-You should add either or both to your diet if they are not already on it.
+Both kinds are excellent, really tasty and are super healthy legumes.
+You probably should add edamame to your diet if they are not already on it.
+Soy beans are a super food.

-Maybe you first encountered Edamame in a Japanese restaurant when a waiter put a bowl of kind of fuzzy and weird looking pods on the table?
-Someone told you to nibble on them and to suck the beans out that were in these pods.
+Maybe you first encountered these first (in the shell) in a Japanese restaurant?
+A waiter put a bowl of kind of weird looking fuzzy green pods on the table?
+Someone told you to nibble on them and to suck the beans out of the pods.
 Served this way edamame are typical “bar snacks” you would find in a restaurant or Izakaya (pub).

 https://www.thespruceeats.com/what-is-edamame-3376830